Jump Ahead To:

-There’s only one problem: how do you throw a housewarming party?
+There’s only one problem: how do you throw a great housewarming party?
 The last one you went to, it was just six people standing around awkwardly, dipping vegetables in that weirdly thick ranch dressing that comes in a plastic tub while they quickly ran out of things to talk about.
 Yeah, no thanks.
 You want a party that will create good vibes in your new home, delight your friends and family, and act as a foundation for all the great times to come.

 The Origins of the Housewarming Party

 Have you ever wondered where the tradition of a housewarming party started?
-If not, feel free to skip this section to get to the more practical bits.
-But, if you are the curious type, stay with me here.
+If not, then feel free to skip this section to get to the more practical bits.
+But if you enjoy knowing random fun facts, read on.

-Believe it or not, the term Housewarming literally means to “warm a house”.
+As you might have suspected, the term “housewarming” literally means to “warm a house.”
 Centuries ago, to celebrate moving into a new home, residents threw a literal housewarming party.
-Their friends and family would come over and start fires in the various fireplaces in their home and offer firewood as a gift to keep the home warm.
+Their friends and family would come over and light fires in the various fireplaces in the new home and offer firewood as a gift to keep the home warm.

-Besides warming the house, this practice was also believed to banish and repel evil spirits by providing protective warmth.
-It was thought that while a house sat unoccupied and cold for a while, roving ghosts without a home of their own to haunt would move in.
+Besides physically warming the house, this practice was also believed to banish and repel any evil spirits who might be lurking around.
+It was thought that if a house sat unoccupied and cold for a while, roving ghosts without a home of their own to haunt would move in.
 Therefore, it was only natural to drive out those ghosts when someone moved into a new home by throwing a – you guessed it – housewarming party.
 Feel free to call your party a “Ghosts-be-Gone” bash, if you like.

-In French-speaking countries, residents moving into a new home threw what was called a pendaison de crémaillère, which literally translates to ““hanging of the chimney hook.”
+In French-speaking countries, residents moving into a new home would throw what was called a pendaison de crémaillère, which literally translates to ““hanging of the chimney hook.”
 It was customary to invite all who had a part in building the home over for a dinner party as a way of saying thanks.
 Dinner would likely include a large pot of soup or stew, which would be hung over the fire on the chimney hook.

 Over the years, ghost banishing rituals and French dinner parties along with an assortment of other house-blessing traditions from around the world, have transformed into what is today referred to as a housewarming party.

 Housewarming Party Themes

-- Year-Round Secret Santa.
 Have all your guests bring a $10 – $15 gift that they can exchange with someone else at the party.
-Even if it’s July, this could be a cool theme.
-Afterall, who doesn’t like Christmas… and getting gifts for that matter?
+Since everyone likes receiving gifts, this theme works year-round.

-- Help Me Out.
 This is where you pick a particular project and center the party around it.
-It could be unpacking some, painting a particular room, or figuring out the layout of your living room together.
-Have drinks while you do it, make a playlist, then have dinner together afterward.
-You’ll have to know your guest list pretty well to pull this one off, though.
-Inviting your stranger of a neighbor over to help you paint is probably not his idea of a “party.”
+It could be unpacking some boxes, painting a particular room, planting spring bulbs, or figuring out the layout of your living room.
+Have an assortment of refreshing beverages on hand and snacks, play some upbeat music, then have dinner together afterward.
+You’ll have to know everyone on your guest list pretty well to pull off this theme, though.
+Inviting your new neighbor over to help you paint is probably not their idea of a “party.”

 Just remember, make the theme fun and comfortable.
 It should add to the ambiance of the party… not take away from your mission, which is to show off your new home to the folks in your life and get to know your new neighbors.

 Housewarming Party Food Ideas